aadarshmathur3701/mediaUtils/README.md

 	        implementation 'com.github.aadarshmathur3701:mediaUtils:1.4.3'
 	}

- 1. File Utiles
+ 1. File Utils
-Use for conevert content URI to file
+Use for convert content URI to file
 How to Use

  val file = FileUtils.fileFromContentUri(requireContext(), uri, "filePrefix)